Photo credit: Unique Electric Solutions

 In addition, there are 50 different state school bus compliance considerations.
 For example, in California, the California Highway Patrol must be involved in inspecting and approving a new school bus for use, and in New York, the New York State Department of Transportation inspects all school buses at least every six months.
 In Florida, the Department of Education recently approved updated school bus specifications that explicitly exclude buses converted to electric.
 There may also be local regulations and policies for school buses like width limitations in New York City or required third-party testing like the Altoona Bus Testing.

-Repowered school buses use a comparable electric powertrain to a brand-new electric school bus while offering a lower cost solution, priced at around half the cost of a new electric school bus.
-This approach to school bus electrification also reduces waste, manufacturing emissions, and can help mitigate current supply chain challenges.
+Repowered school buses use a comparable electric powertrain to a brand-new electric school bus, priced at around half the cost of a new electric school bus.
+This approach to school bus electrification can help mitigate current supply chain challenges, promote a more circular economy and may even reduce waste and manufacturing-related emissions.
 While there are limited numbers of repowers on the road today, there is an increasing number of state and local provisions for repowers in funding programs.
 For the ever-growing list of school districts and fleet operators looking to electrify and facing the high cost of new electric school buses, repowers present a promising option to complement new vehicle orders and accelerate the transition to zero-emission school bus fleets.